 What Happens After a Car Accident Without Insurance in Los Angeles?

 Driving without car insurance in Los Angeles, or anywhere for that matter, is not worth the risk.
-Not being able to show proof of insurance if you get into an accident or are stopped by a law enforcement officer can have consequences — think fines, vehicle impoundment or even jail time.
-Simply put, it’s essential to have car insurance in California to drive legally.
+Not being able to show proof of insurance if you get into an accident or are stopped by a law enforcement officer can have consequences — think fines, vehicle impoundment, or even jail time.
+Simply put, it’s essential to have car insurance to drive legally on Los Angeles roads.

 Requiring auto insurance is seen by some as a way of forcing drivers to take responsibility for any accidents or damage they may cause.
-This assignment of responsibility is important in California since it’s considered a “fault state” or tort state for car accidents.
+This assignment of responsibility is incredibly important for Los Angeles drivers, since California is a “fault state” or tort state for car accidents.
 In a tort state, the driver who caused an accident must pay for all damages and injuries.

 If drivers don’t carry car insurance, it’s difficult to tell if they can pay for expensive damages.
-That’s a big reason why car insurance is required for all drivers in the state.
+That’s a big reason why car insurance is required for everyone driving through the LA metro area.

-Here, we detail California’s legal insurance limits and what damages you’re entitled to under prop 213.
+Here, we detail the legal insurance limits in Los Angeles and what damages you’re entitled to under Prop 213.

 Consequences of Getting in a Car Accident with No Insurance